-- The annual jurying session is held in March – dates are announced in the SCC e-news and posted on the SCC website.
-The deadline for the annual jury session is January 31st of each year.
-Download Jury Application Form 2017.
+- The annual jurying sessions are now held in April starting 2018 – dates are announced in the SCC e-newsletter and posted on the SCC website.
 Individual jurying sessions are offered throughout the year provided the applicant covers SCC costs.
-For more information contact Alexa Hainsworth, SCC Member Services Coordinator, at: 306- 653-3616 ext.
-1 or email: firstname.lastname@example.org.
+For more information contact Alexa Hainsworth, SCC Member Services Coordinator, at: (306) 653-3616 ex.
+1 or firstname.lastname@example.org.

 - SCC will send information regarding general and media specific jurying criteria to the craftsperson upon receipt of the membership fee and/or upon request.

 - A deadline will be set for receipt of jurying applications, and applicants will be informed of their jurying interview date within 2 weeks of the application deadline.

 - On the jurying interview date, submitted material must include 10 samples in each medium to be juried.
 The applicant should submit examples of the products they wish to market.

 - The applicant is strongly encouraged to meet with the jurors on the jurying interview date to discuss their work.
 Should the applicant not be able to meet with the jurors, submitted materials must be shipped and insured both ways at the applicant’s expense.

 - All applicants will be informed verbally at the interview (or within 24 hours) as to the decision of the jurors; and in writing within one week after the jurying takes place.

 - The decision of the Jurors is FINAL.
 No appeals will be accepted.

 The following criteria will apply to all objects for sale at SCC Markets: